Epidemiological dynamics with clinically-derived infectiousness and incubation time courses: Conclusion

 \section{Conclusion}

-In this note we suggest to improve the current epidemiological models by incorporating the history of infections into a single node dynamics.
+In this work, we suggest improving current epidemiological models by incorporating the history of infections into population dynamics.
 The resulting delay equations are only slightly more complex than the traditional SLIR ordinary differential equation models, yet they allow one to make precise and credible predictions of the effects of early detection and isolation of infected individuals, including pre-symptomatic ones, on the spread of infection.
-This is especially relevant to the current COVID-19 epidemics, where the infectiousness was shown to increase synchronously or even ahead of the visible onset of symptoms.
-We believe that this simple approach could fitted to the clinical data and the data from detailed epidemiological case studies, and then incorporated as the modified single node dynamics into large-scale network-based epidemiological models.
+This is especially relevant to epidemics like COVID-19, largely propagated by pre-symptomatic individuals.
+Our approach, fitted to the clinical data and the data from detailed epidemiological case studies, could be incorporated as a more precise single-node dynamic of a well-mixed population into large-scale spatial network-based epidemiological models.